-Corruption is the single greatest obstacle to economic and social development around the world1.
-Every year \$1 trillion are paid in bribes2 while an estimated \$2.6 trillion are stolen annually through corruption - a sum equivalent to more than 5 per cent of the global GDP3.
-In developing countries, according to the United Nations Development Programme, funds lost to corruption are estimated at 10 times the amount of official development assistance (ODA)4.
+Corruption is the single greatest obstacle to economic and social development around the world.
+Every year \$1 trillion is paid in bribes while an estimated \$2.6 trillion are stolen annually through corruption - a sum equivalent to more than 5 per cent of the global GDP.
+In developing countries, according to the United Nations Development Programme, funds lost to corruption are estimated at 10 times the amount of official development assistance (ODA).
 But corruption does not just steal money from where it is needed the most; it leads to weak governance, which in turn can fuel organized criminal networks and promote crimes such as human trafficking, arms and migrant smuggling, counterfeiting and the trade in endangered species.